20 Clever New Uses For Old Nail Polish

 If your favourite salt shaker dispenses a little too generously, paint a few of the holes shut with nail polish.
-Considering these 25 ways salt makes you sick, this is a great strategy to help you reduce your sodium intake.
+Considering all the ways salt makes you sick, this is a great strategy to help you reduce your sodium intake.

 Inexpensive costume jewelry can add sparkle and colour to an everyday outfit, but not if it tarnishes and tarnish rubs off the jewelry and onto your skin.
 To keep your fake jewelry and your skin sparkling clean, brush clear nail polish onto the back of each piece and allow it to dry before wearing.

 Neaten the appearance of frayed shoelaces, and extend their life.
 Dip the ends in clear nail polish and twist the raveled ends together.
-Repair laces in the evening so that the polish will dry overnight.
+Be sure to repair laces in the evening so that the polish will dry overnight!

 Next, check out 40 aluminum foil hacks you’ll wish you knew sooner.